Getting started with Amazon Transcribe

 Once you complete these prerequisites, you're ready to transcribe.
 Select your preferred transcription method from the following list to get started.

-Because streaming using HTTP/2 and WebSockets is more complicated than the other transcription methods, we advise reviewing the Setting up a streaming transcription section before getting started with these methods.
+Because streaming using HTTP/2 and WebSockets is more complicated than the other transcription methods, we recommend reviewing the Setting up a streaming transcription section before getting started with these methods.
+Note that we strongly recommend using an SDK for streaming transcriptions.

 Signing up for an AWS account

-When setting up your account, make note of your AWS account ID because you need it to create an IAM user or group.
+When setting up your account, make note of your AWS account ID because you need it to create IAM entities.

 Installing the AWS CLI and SDKs